micharbet/CLE/HOWTO.md

 Purpose of this environment is to be seamlessly transferrable from workstation to remote sessions without any installation.
-At the same time it allows different users to use same remote account with different custom settings and/or different CLE versions.
+At the same time it allows different users to workon the same remote account with personalized settings and/or different CLE versions.
 This is useful in multi-admin environments.
 All users, even on the same machine and account are perfectly separated with help of variable $CLE_USER that is inherited over all sessions initiated from the workstation.
-At the same time, no default settings on the remote servers are altered so anybody who hates any change can still use old good ssh with its poor settings.
+At the same time, no default settings on the remote servers are altered so anybody who hates any change can still use old good ssh (su, sudo) into an account with its default/poor settings.

 Use following commands to initiate CLE sessions:
 - `ssg [account@]remote.host`